 your Company as Statutory Auditors and being eligible, offer themselves

-for reappointment.
-Your Company has received a certificate to the
+for re-appointment.
+Your Company has received a certificate, confirming

-effect that their re-appointment will be in accordance with
+that if re-appointed, their re-appointment will be in accordance with

-the provisions of the Companies Act, 2013.
-Your Directors recommend
+Pursuant to the provisions of Section 204 of the Companies Act, 2013

 Based on the Audit Committee recommendations, the Board has approved

 re-appointment of M/s.
 SVD & Associates, Company Secretaries for

 The Auditors'' Report and the Secretarial Audit Report for the year